strapi/documentation/docs/developer-docs/latest/guides/scheduled-publication.md

 For this example, we will have to add a `publish_at` attribute to the **Article** Content Type.

-- Click on the Content-Types Builder link in the left menu
+- Click on the Content-Type Builder link in the left menu
 - Select the **Article** Content Type
 - Add another field
   - `date` attribute named `publish_at` with `datetime` type